Master of Science in Architecture, Urban Design Concentration

-The first semester of the program will refine the skills of new students in their respective disciplines, while at the same time requiring coursework outside of one’s main discipline.
-For example, architects may take a landscape architecture or natural systems elective, along with a planning elective.
-Landscape architects will take an architecture elective.
-At least one cross-disciplinary elective must be in urban planning.
+The first semester of the program is designed to refine the skills of incoming students in their own disciplines, while at the same time requiring cross-disciplinary coursework in the form of “contra-electives.”
+For example, architects will take a landscape architecture or natural systems elective, along with a planning elective.
+Landscape architects will take an architecture elective and a planning elective, while planners will take architecture and landscape architecture electives.

 Required coursework is as follows: